 Dr. Rothman currently holds several positions in start-up companies in the cardiovascular field.
 Among others, he is founder of and inventor behind several companies including LimFlow, a company addressing critical limb ischemia, Corflow Therapeutics, a company addressing the huge unmet problem of myocardial damage at acute heart caused by microvascular obstruction, HD Clinical, a company that provides Electronic Patient Records to over 300 hospitals in the UK, and PICS Therapeutics, a company addressing acute heart failure using a percutaneous temporary cardiovascular support device.

 Partner & Chief Operating Officer

 Mr. Marcotte joined Sectoral Asset Management in 2006 and was promoted to Managing Director in 2013.
 He is a Partner, responsible for leading Medical Technology private equity investments.
 In addition, he is overseeing the firm’s operations and he is a member of Sectoral’s Executive Committee.
-He is also, currently, the director of Shockwave Medical Inc.
+He has previously served as a director of Shockwave Medical Inc.